 If you find understanding white balance to be a mysterious concept, you are not alone.
 Many do.
-The numbers and settings used in setting white balance can be a little confusing if you aren’t familiar with them.
-In addition, white balance is not something we notice in our day-to-day lives.
-It is something that our camera picks up that we really never notice.
+The numbers and settings used can be a little confusing if you aren’t familiar with them.
+In addition, this is not something we notice in our day-to-day lives.
+It is something that our digital camera picks up that we really never notice.
 In this article, I will try to help you make sense of it.

-Fortunately, modern cameras and software like Lightroom make it very simple to adjust the white balance of your pictures.
+Fortunately, modern digital cameras and software like Lightroom make it very simple to adjust white balance settings of your pictures.
 Even better, you get more than one opportunity to make it right.

 What is White Balance?

 Some light is warm in color.
-As an example, think of candlelight and the warm glow it emits.
+As an example, think of candlelight and the warm light glow it emits.
 Conversely, other light is cool and looks bluer.
 A cloudy or shady day will cause your pictures to look more blue.
-Applying a correction so that our pictures make these colors look normal is what setting the white balance is all about.
+Applying a correction so that our pictures make these colors look normal is what this setting is all about.

-You will see temperature values associated with white balance.
+You will see different color temperature values associated with this setting.
 These are degrees in Kelvin scale.
-The scale for photographers runs from about 2000 degrees, which is a very warm or yellow value, to around 9000 degrees, which is a very cool or blue shade.
+The scale for photographers runs from about 2000 degrees, which is a very warm light or yellow value, to around 9000 degrees, which is a very cool or blue shade.

-You don’t need to know any of the specific temperature values, but I wanted to show you how some common settings line up on the temperature scale.
-You will see many of these settings again in your camera menu and in Lightroom.
+You don’t need to know any of the specific color temperature values, but I wanted to show you how some common settings line up on the color temperature scale.
+You will see many of these settings again in your digital camera menu and in Lightroom.

 There are three ways you can set the white balance in your camera.
 Will cover them from easiest to most complicated.

 Before we do, there is one preliminary item to address.
 You are probably familiar with the benefits of taking RAW files, and the ability to set the white balance is one such reason.
-Yes, it is possible to set the white balance of a JPEG file, but you will have a lot more options and latitude if you shoot in RAW.
-If you haven’t already, set your camera to take RAW files and you will have an easier time setting the white balance later.
+Yes, it is possible to set the this setting of a JPEG file, but you will have a lot more options and latitude if you shoot in RAW.
+If you haven’t already, set your camera to take RAW files and you will have an easier time setting it later.

-The easiest way to set the white balance in your camera is to go into your camera’s menu and change the white balance setting to Auto.
+The easiest way to set this setting in your digital camera is to go into your camera’s menu and adjusting white balance setting to Auto.

 You might be waiting for me to tell you that you should not do this, but this is one area where using the automatic setting is not necessarily a bad idea.
 Yes, you are ceding some control over your pictures to your camera and your camera will sometimes gets it wrong.
 Nevertheless, using Auto is a perfectly viable option for two reasons:

-- You camera will get it right (or very close) much of the time, and
+- You digital camera will get it right (or very close) much of the time, and

 Should you use auto white balance?
-If you are the sort of photographer that moves around and deals with changing light, then this will be a good option for you.
+If you are the sort of photographer that moves around and deals with changing light, then the automatic white balance will be a good option for you.

 Using the Presets

-If you do use presets, it is important to change the white balance setting when you move to a different location or lighting condition.
+If you do use presets, it is important adjusting white balance setting when you move to a different location or lighting condition.
 This is an easy thing to forget.
 If you do forget, you may end up with pictures with completely inappropriate white balance.

 Custom White Balance